Posted on November 6, 2014

 KR: In your role as the coordinator of the New York Civic Engagement Table, you work with a number of organizing and advocacy groups from across the state.
 From your experience, what is your take on the current state of Black-led organizing work in New York?

-MM: Black-led organizing work is at crisis level of under-funding and disconnection.
+MM: Black-led organizing work is at a crisis level of under-funding and disconnection.
 The three areas that need the most work are leadership development, collaboration, strategic funding.

 KR: Why do you prioritize these three areas?